Bitcos-Pro/BitcosPro/BUG_BOUNTY.md

 ---

 ## 🤝 Responsible Disclosure Policy
-We request that researchers:
+Researchers must:
-- **Do not** exploit the vulnerability beyond testing.
+- **Not exploit** any discovered vulnerability beyond testing.
-- **Do not** disclose details publicly before the issue is fixed.
+- **Not publicly disclose** details until the issue is resolved.
-- **Provide sufficient time** for verification and remediation.
+- **Provide reasonable time** for validation and remediation.

-Researchers acting in good faith will not face legal action or penalties.
+Researchers acting in good faith will be acknowledged and protected from legal action.

 ---

 ## 🏅 Recognition
-Valid reports will be listed on the **Bitcos Pro Security Hall of Fame**,
+Valid and verified reports will be listed in the **Bitcos Pro Security Hall of Fame**,
-and researchers will be publicly acknowledged through official community channels.
+and contributors may be publicly recognized across official communication channels.

 ---